mrak/stubby4node/README.md

 #### get(id, callback)
 Simulates a GET request to the admin portal, with the callback receiving the resultant data.

 * `id`: the id of the endpoint to retrieve.
-If ommitted, an array of all registered endpoints is passed the callback.
+If omitted, an array of all registered endpoints is passed the callback.
 * `callback(err, endpoint)`: `err` is defined if no endpoint exists with the given id.
 Else, `endpoint` is populated.

 #### get(callback)
 Simulates a GET request to the admin portal, with the callback receiving the resultant data.

 * `id`: the id of the endpoint to retrieve.
-If ommitted, an array of all registered endpoints is passed the callback.
+If omitted, an array of all registered endpoints is passed the callback.
 * `callback(endpoints)`: takes a single parameter containing an array of returned results.
 Empty if no endpoints are registered

 #### post(data, [callback])